Huntsville Bankruptcy Lawyers & Bankruptcy Attorneys

 Call us today at (256) 665-9473

 If you are swamped with debt and needing some relief, then call one of our Huntsville bankruptcy lawyers for a consultation in person or over the phone.
-Our Huntsville bankruptcy attorneys are currently charging $850 for most Chapter 7 bankruptcy filings in Madison County and the surrounding areas.
-There is also a filing fee of $335.00 that the Bankruptcy Court charges when the case is filed.
-Additionally, there is a small fee for pulling your credit report (usually around $30), and there are two courses (a debt management and a credit counseling course) that you must complete.
+Our Huntsville bankruptcy attorneys are currently charging flat fees for most Chapter 7 bankruptcy filings in Madison County and the surrounding areas.
+There is also a filing fee, a small fee for pulling your credit report, and there are two courses (a debt management and a credit counseling course) that you must complete.
 The courses usually take about an hour each to do online.

 Bankruptcy Lawyers in Huntsville